For all new students at Business Academy Aarhus

 You must bring the receipt for payment with you when you pick up your student ID card.
 You can print the receipt or have it available on your phone, tablet or computer.

-If you - against expectations - leave your programme before 15 March 2017, you can get your material fee refunded.
+If you - against expectations - leave your programme no later than 30 September 2017, you can get your material fee refunded.
 If you leave after this date, you will be charged the full fee.
-The fee is non-refundable for international students.

 During your programme – in addition to the costs of materials and books – there will be also be expenses related to among other things, study trips and company visits.